JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin.md

 {#tasks-runpluginverifier-downloaddir}

 The path to the directory where IDEs used for the verification will be downloaded.
-By default, it relies on the `plugin.verifier.home.dir` system property and falls back to `XDG_CACHE_HOME` environment variable – see [XDG Base Directory](https://wiki.archlinux.org/title/XDG_Base_Directory) for more details.
+By default, it relies on the `plugin.verifier.home.dir` system property and falls back to the `XDG_CACHE_HOME` environment variable – see [XDG Base Directory](https://wiki.archlinux.org/title/XDG_Base_Directory) for more details.

 {style="narrow"}
 Type